 An elephant's memory doesn't stow each detail of every stimulus ever encountered.
 Instead, the brain encodes what's necessary for survival, such as food location and family identification, in the same way that our short-term memory systems selectively discard or transfer data to our long-term storage [source: Trivedi].
 And just like those moments that impact our lives the most, the contents of elephants' functional memories are preserved for future retrieval.

-For more information about elephants, go to the links on the next page.
+For more information about elephants, go to the links below.

 - "10 Amazing Things You Didn't Know About Animals."
 LiveScience.
 (July 22, 2008)http://www.livescience.com/animals/top10_amazing_animals-1.html

 - Apperson, George Latimer and Manser, Martin.
 "Dictionary of Proverbs."
 Wordsworth Editions.
 2006.
 (July 22, 2008)http://books.google.com/books?id=7PMZJqSR4sAC

 - Braden, Claire.
 "Not so Dumbo -- elephant intelligence."
 BBC Wildlife Magazine.
 August 2003.
 (July 22, 2008)